shehryarkamran/EmojifyApp/README.md

 EmojifyApp
 ==========
-Using different libraries in this project .
+Using different libraries & experiment with them in this project is the purpose of it .